My hair and I are in a long-term love/hate relationship.

 By the time I was about twenty, I had figured out how to style it, and realised that on good hair days, I really liked it.
 I grew it waist length and wore it curly frequently enough that strangers often stopped me in public to comment on it!
 I cut it off and donated it in 2010 and while I’ll probably never grow it that long again, I do miss it sometimes, especially now.

-Over the course of my illness and treatment, not only have I gained and lost (and gained and lost and gained and lost!) a substantial amount of weight, I have also lost about half my hair and most of its curl pattern.
+Over the course of my illness and treatment, not only have I gained and lost (and gained and lost and gained and lost!) a substantial amount of weight, I also lost about half my hair and most of its curl pattern.
 I’ve gone from needing to have it thinned by the hairdresser at every appointment, to struggling to hide numerous bald patches on my scalp.

 Surprisingly, the vast majority of this hair loss didn’t happen when I was the most ill, prior to starting dialysis.
 It happened post-transplant.
 This took me completely by surprise and has had a much greater impact on me than I anticipated.